xXWhyBroXx/xxwhybroxx.github./_posts/2023-4-18-Tyler Tuesday!.md

 title: Tyler Tuesday!
 ---

-It's Tyler Tuesday you Goobers and this Tuesday we have 5 wacky memes this will happen
+It's Tyler Tuesday you Goobers and this Tuesday we have 5 wacky memes this will happen weekly

 ---